bloominstituteoftechnology/node-db1-guided-solution/README.md

 ## Use INSERT to Add Data to a Table

-Walk through the syntax of the insert command.
+Review the syntax of the insert command.

 ```sql
 -- show basic syntax